tensae-b/tensae-b/README.md

 # 💫 About Me:
 Hello!
-This is Tensae Berhanu. i am a senior at addis ababa science and technology university majoring in software engineering. i currently work on web development and machine learning
+This is Tensae Berhanu. i currently work on web development and machine learning

 ## 🌐 Socials: